 Yes, those channels have major appeal to users, but none of them will rank well without a website serving as your company’s online foundation.
-This error in judgement is perfectly understandable.
+This error in judgment is perfectly understandable.
 The assumption (albeit an incorrect one) is that the channels listed above will appear prominently on SERPs without the existence of a website.
 But research shows that the assumption is false.
 There’s a strong correlation between organic rankings (your website) and local map pack rankings (your Google Maps listing).
-What this means is that the two are not mutually exclusive, but rather hold a strong association to one another.
+What this means is that the two are not mutually exclusive, but rather hold a strong association with one another.
 Without a website, ranking on Maps or having a robust Google homepage in any sense, is unrealistic.

 Google Homepage for Roofers